- Home

 Resolution | 0.01 pH | 0.02 mV |

-The electrode uses potentiometric and temperature measurements of samples to determine the pH, and can easily be replaced because of the simple plug-and-play 3.5-mm connector.
-Following proper calibration, storage, and maintenance protocols for the electrode, the MX2501 can achieve pH accuracies of ±0.10 pH units within ±10 °C of temperature at calibration.
-The replacement pH electrode replaces the original pH electrode that ships with the HOBO MX2501 logger.
-The electrodes should be replaced after six months of use.
+The electrode uses potentiometry and temperature measurements of samples to determine pH and can be easily replaced using the simple plug-and-play 3.5 mm connection.
+After proper calibration, storage and maintenance of the electrode, the MX2501 can achieve pH accuracies of ±0.10 pH units within ±10 °C of the temperature at calibration.
+The replacement pH electrode replaces the original one supplied with the HOBO MX2501 logger.
+This should be replaced after six months of use.

-NOTE: pH electrodes should always be stored in a storage solution when not deployed.
+NOTE: pH electrodes should always be stored in storage solution when not in use.

 - +

-Can I download data from an MX2501 pH logger deployed in water?
+Can I download data from an MX2501 pH logger that is used in water?

-No, the logger needs to be removed from the water to download the data. - +
+No, the logger must be removed from the water to download the data. - +

 Yes. - +